-Locks are fail-safe.
-If a member holds a lock and some of the members go down, cluster will keep your locks safe and available.
-Moreover, when a member leaves the cluster, all the locks acquired by this dead member will be removed so that these locks can be available for live members immediately.
+- Locks are fail-safe.
+If a member holds a lock and some other members go down, cluster will keep your locks safe and available.
+Moreover, when a member leaves the cluster, all the locks acquired by this dead member will be removed so that these locks can be available for live members immediately. - Locks are re-entrant, meaning same thread can lock multiple times on the same lock.
+Note that for other threads to be able to require this lock, owner of the lock should call unlock as many times as it called lock.